deanpress/ObjectiveRoyaltyComposer/README.md

    * [Solmate ERC721](./contracts/extensions/solmate/ERC721RoyaltyComposer.sol)
    * [Openzeppelin ERC721](contracts/extensions/openzeppelin/ERC721RoyaltyComposer.sol)

-2. Integrate a method to set the `uint256 orcPremium` value.
-This is the amount of WETH (in wei) to charge the sender when their NFT is sent to a filtered address.
+2. Add the contract extension to your main contract and set the constructor arguments.

+3. **Optional:** If you want to adjust the premium, implement the `_setPremium` function in an external (owner-only) function.
+This function lets you update the premium but only after the constructor-configured interval has passed, and if the new amount is not greater than the constructor-configured increase percentage.
+This gives a guarantee to holders of the NFT that the premium amount cannot suddenly spike and will only change within preset boundaries.

-3. **Optional (recommended)**: implement admin-only functions that call `_pauseFilter()` and `_unpauseFilter()` to disable/enable the address filter.
-The filter is enabled by default.
+4. **Optional (recommended)**: implement admin-only functions that call `_pauseFilter()` and `_unpauseFilter()` to disable/enable the DAO-operated ORC address list.
+The list is enabled by default.

 ## Why?